-This service should provide a list of cell antennas with predicted parameters in the specified area and time.
-The data should at least include the area of the cell, the predicting time, cell ID, antenna ID, current parameter values, and predicted parameter values.
+Cell list service: This service provides a list of cell antennas with predicted parameters in the specified area and time.
+The data is required to at least include the area of the cell, the predicting time, cell ID, antenna ID, registered parameter values, and predicted parameter values.